-Daily care and maintenance of your gastrostomy site and tube are important parts of your tube feeding routine.
+Daily care and maintenance of your gastrostomy site and G-tube care are important parts of your tube feeding routine.
 Keeping the gastrostomy site clean and dry helps to guard against skin irritation and infections.
-Washing the tube will help it last longer.
+Cleaning the tube will help it last longer.

 Things to look for:

 *Increased redness, drainage or pain can mean the tube or internal or external bolsters are incorrectly positioned or secured.
 It may also mean an infection.
-This may be a dangerous situation needing medical attention.
+This situation may require medical attention.

 Use tape on the tube, then pin through the tape tab to the inside of clothing.